Virginia community action agencies.

 Crisis Intervention and Emergency Assistance Program provides financial assistance and cash grants to individuals and families faced with imminent eviction or loss of a utility service.
 The emergency program offers at most one-time per year voucher payments to your landlord or providers of essential utility and fuel services.
 For example, you can pay your Virginia electricity, water, gas, wood and heating oil bills.
 This is offered in close collaboration with other area agencies and non-profit organizations.
 While more limited, as funding allows the program also offers emergency mortgage or rental assistance.
 If you are homeless, then receive relocation support as needed and get help finding a new home.

 Discount prescription medications may be offered.
 Many agencies can provide discount cards from groups such as NACO.
 Another service offered in some regions is “Meds Project.”
 The program, and others, can provide vouchers for clients allowing them to buy life threatening needed prescription medication and supplies.
 Many on-profit agencies work with local pharmacies in Virginia.
 Medications can be used help prevent, manage or stabilize such ailments as diabetes, hypertension, heart condition, cancer management, high blood pressure and many other diseases and illnesses.
+Locate a list of prescription drug discount cards.

 Other emergency services include case management and distribution of items from clothing closets, food pantry and a household supply storage facility.
 Many community action agencies work closely with local food banks and grocery stores.
 They can provide individuals and families of all religions and backgrounds with basic food items, such as boxed and free canned food, fresh fruits and vegetables and meats.
 Some pantries also offer basic household staples and supplies such as soap, toilet paper, paper towels, basic toiletries and cleaning supplies.
 A number of area churches, organizations and individuals provide in-kind donations to clothing closets.
 Centers provide or sell at a low cost to the general public household furniture, small appliance, linen, and other goods.